 The Stories We Tell: Our BlogWelcome to the African Library blog.
 Subscribe to receive notifications of new posts in your email (you can unsubscribe at any time.)
 Send us your comments and share our blog posts with your friends, colleagues and family!

 We're proud to receive the following thank you note written from Mrs. Lungile C. Msibi of Swaziland.

 It is our great privilege to write this letter to you, thanking you for receiving such wonderful and interesting novels you donated to us as Ebenezer High School.

-All the books are interesting but one that interest me the most is the one written by John Peterson with the title, “THE LITTLES GO EXPLORING,” where Tom and Lucy find a secret room while searching for an e mail.
-While searching in the room, they find plenty of papers which had a secret of direction of their grandfather who got lost a long time ago.
+All the books are interesting but one that interests me the most is the one written by John Peterson with the title, “THE LITTLES GO EXPLORING,” where Tom and Lucy find a secret room while searching for an email.
+While searching in the room, they find plenty of papers which had a secret of the direction of their grandfather who got lost a long time ago.
 What is interesting is that they ended up finding their grandfather still alive, yet they thought that he was dead.
 Their sadness changed to a joyous mood.

 We thank you for your generosity you have helped us a great deal.

 Read our Book Drive Guidelines to learn all you need to know to collect, sort, pack and then mail your books to our warehouse, where they will be containerized for shipment to Africa.
 Your goal is to collect 1,000 appropriate books and approximately $500 for shipping and related costs.
 Double this and you can start two!
 Triple it and... you get the idea.
 To get ideas from other book drives -- how they've collected their books and raised their funds.

 We ship books all year round.
 Our typical calendar is:

 - Uganda in August

 - Sierra Leone in October